PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 An understanding of **threads** and **processes** is also useful when discussing parallel programming concepts.

-If you consider the code you need to run as one big job, to run that code in parallel you'll want to divide that one big job into several, smaller *tasks*^[Note that in SLURM scripts, the word task can be used to refer to a process.].
+If you consider the code you need to run as one big job, to run that code in parallel you'll want to divide that one big job into several, smaller *tasks*^[Note that in SLURM scripts, the word task can be used to refer to a process.] that can be run at the same time.
 This is the general idea behind parallel programming.

 When tasks are run as **threads**, the tasks all share direct access to a common region of memory.
 The mulitple threads are considered to belong to one process.